nella17/NYCU-Intro-NP-2022/Lab/Lab3/README.md

 # #1 How Many Data Bytes are Received?

-The purpose of this lab is to implement a simple TCP client to interact with a remote server.
+This lab aims to implement a simple TCP client to interact with a remote server.

-## Procedure
+## Description

 1. Play with the server manually using the command ``nc inp111.zoolab.org 10002``.